-- Any single purchase of drugs which would not reasonably be used within 34 days in the case of certain maintenance drugs, a 100-day supply will be covered. - Drugs administered during treatment in an emergency room of a hospital, or as an in-patient in a hospital. - Drugs that are considered cosmetic, such as topical minoxidil or sunscreens, whether or not prescribed for a medical reason. - Non-injectable allergy extracts. - Smoking cessation products. - Drugs used to treat erectile dysfunction. - Anti-obesity drugs. - Any drug that does not have a drug identification number (DIN) defined by Canada's Food and Drugs Act.
+- Any single purchase of drugs which would not reasonably be used within 34 days in the case of certain maintenance drugs, a 100-day supply will be covered. - Drugs administered during treatment in an emergency room of a hospital, or as an in-patient in a hospital. - Drugs that are considered cosmetic, such as topical minoxidil or sunscreens, whether or not prescribed for a medical reason. - Drugs used to treat erectile dysfunction. - Any drug that does not have a drug identification number (DIN) defined by Canada's Food and Drugs Act.